huijing/slides/95-cssconf-2021/README.md

 As a self-proclaimed CSS lover, I must say the thing that draws me most to CSS is the fact that there is no one right way to do things.
 CSS is flexible enough to adapt to such a wide variety of situations.
 Can't touch the mark-up?
 All is not lost because there is a high chance a certain combination of CSS properties can workaround that problem.

 There are really plenty of exciting developments in CSS these days, giving us even more tools with which to style the web.
-And this is additive.
-It doesn't mean you can no longer use Javascript to implement these solutions now that CSS is an option.
-The point here is options.

-To close off, I just want to say that it doesn't matter if you don't use the latest and greatest right now, but I do hope you can keep these properties and techniques in the back of your mind.
-And try them out for a future project instead of reaching for a Javascript-based library first.

-Thank you.
+I hope you are as excited as me about the state of CSS today, and please enjoy the rest of the conference.

+շնորհակալություն (shnorhakalutyun).